Silverwater Prison Complex Conservation Area: Newington House

-Newington House is a substantial and reasonably intact example of the rural colonial villa, and is an important reminder of the expansion westwards towards Parramatta and the Blue Mountains, and the setting of the land along the Parramatta River.
-It demonstrates the quality of life of prominent citizens and families from early settlements.
-With Elizabeth Bay House and Camden Park, it is one of the three great houses of (the County of) Cumberland.
+Newington House is a significant and relatively well-preserved example of the rural colonial villa, and is an significant reminder of the westward expansion towards Parramatta and the Blue Mountains, and the historical development of land along the Parramatta River.
+It reflects the standard of living of prominent individuals and families from early settlement period.
+With Elizabeth Bay House and Camden Park, it is one of the three major historic houses in the County of Cumberland.

 It is associated with a notable NSW family, being built for John Blaxland, whose entrepreneurial business activities were amongst the earliest in the colony, and whose more famous explorer brother Gregory assisted in activities generally relative to this site.
 Its use since initial occupation as the Blaxland house has reflected a number of social changes in use as a college, asylum/hospital, and prison administration building.
 It has continued to be the prominent building on the site and accommodated senior officers in each phase of its history.

 The house is unusual in architectural terms, for its character rather than its quality; externally it forms a typical Regency structure, its initial conception somewhat marred by the awkward later placement of the verandah, which however presents a fine portal to the house.
 Internally the main items of significance are the room layout and the rigorous but rustic character of its joinery, where aspirations to the manner and style of a (John) Verge house are seen in primitive form, revealing more general standards of workmanship of the day, and thus the joinery is idiosyncratic in detail rather than of refined quality.

 The building has aesthetic value in its relationship with the family chapel and with Parramatta River, although the latter has been diminished by landfilling operations on the former tip site to the north.
 The remaining garden setting of the house, which includes the carriage loops, is also aesthetically significant notwithstanding the positioning of the Mulawa Correctional Centre security fence.
 In its heyday the Estate was famous for its landscaped gardens and orchards.